 Meteors are, in a very real sense, the driftwood of outer space.
 They are simply particles of matter - the rubble left over, perhaps, when our solar system was constructed.
+The particles are graded as to size: the very largest, fortunately, are quite rare; yet the very smallest are so numerous that counting them strains the imagination.
+Particles large enough to survive the plunge through our atmosphere are called meteorites.
+There is a crater in Arizona one mile in diameter and 600 feet deep, caused in prehistoric times by the impact of one of these visitors hurtling in from outer space.

-The particles are graded as to size: the very largest, fortunately, • You're combing through the DX bands when suddenly there's a strong burst of signal which rapidly dies down into the background.
+You're combing through the DX bands when suddenly there's a strong burst of signal which rapidly dies down into the background.
 Where did it come from, and why?
 The "why" was probably a meteor trail; this article tells how to use these signals from shooting stars for systematic meteor observation, night or day, good weather or bad.